breedx-splk/java-ws-stomp/README.md

 ```

 1. The `WsPublisher` connects to the websocket and publishes/sends
-JSON messages in [stomp](https://stomp.github.io/) format to `/app/tube`.
+JSON messages in [STOMP](https://stomp.github.io/) format to `/app/tube`.
 2. The `WsServerController` contains a message mapping that converts
 `ExampleMessages` into `TimestampedMessages` and sends these to `/topic/messages`.
+This acts as our "business" layer, that you could imagine contains much more sophisticed
+message transformation.
 3. The `WsSubscriber` also connects to the ws and creates a subscription
 to `/topic/messages`.
 When it receives a message, it logs the content.

-TODO: Describe one process could be several
+For demo simplicity, we have kept this as a single monolithic java process, but there
+is nothing in this concept that mandates that.
+In a real-world deployment, you would
+expect the 3 components to be deployed as separate processes on separate hosts
+or containers.

+# out of the box

+Out of the box, this configuration yields pretty uninteresting, broken, unlinked traces.
+For example, the sender ts alone:

+# adding manual tracing

-# traces
+# improved traces

 <img width="650" alt="image" src="https://user-images.githubusercontent.com/75337021/216201486-eda10f36-a33b-4315-aca9-cd9768c1c49e.png">